 Musings (more like rambling thoughts) of a Cardiff based lawyer obsessed with food and wine

 It is, to my mind at least, always nice to support independents in your home town/city.
-With increasingly identikit towns and cities it is the independents that operate to differential one place from another retail wise.
+With increasingly identikit towns and cities it is the independents that operate to differentiate one place from another retail wise.
 Without them all you get is the same old chains in city after city and town after town across the UK.

 Support for independents can come in many guises.
 It starts with actually going and spending your money in them (the simplest and best way to support them), but on top of that investing your hard earned cash (however modestly) into one is one of the most effective ways of helping (certainly to get them up and running).